flekia/My-Runs-/README.md

-"My Runs!" is an "app" made in HTML, CSS, and JS that's composed of a leaderboard documenting my jogging time or bike runs, and having it ranked and serving as a time-attack like in trackmania.
+"My Runs!" is an "app" made in HTML, CSS, and JS that's composed of a leaderboard documenting my jogging time or bike runs, and having it ranked and serving as a time-attack like in Burnout.
 It has 4 sections in v1.0, and these are currently:
 Home
 Morning
 Night